affo98/DNA-language-models-and-GLP1-microbiome-changes/train/pretrain/README.md

 # Pretraining

-This directory contains the official implementation for DNABERT-H, a DNA language model designed for hierarchical representation learning.
+This directory contains the official implementation for DNABERT-H.

 ## Data Requirements